 Your treatment will include a combination of manual therapy, individualized exercises, pain relief medications, increase joint selection, improve flexibility and counselling to empower and help you reach your optimal level of functioning.

 We primarily offer orthopaedic physiotherapy treatment as an inpatient service for children who have had undergone spinal surgery or elective orthopaedic to regain mobility.

 We provide the best treatments with the orthopaedic, spinal consultants, multi-disciplinary team regarding the decision-making for planned surgery, and post-operative management.

 Spondylitis is an inflammation in the vertebral joints, which is often not identified until it has fully developed causing pain in vertebrae or spine.
 The pain caused due to spondylitis is usually around the cervical region of the neck, lower spine, and shoulder.

-Arthritis is swelling and tenderness that occurs in one or more of the joint.
+Arthritis is swelling and tenderness that occurs in one or more joints.
 Some common and possible cause includes abnormal metabolism, injury, immune system problem.

-Slipped Disc refers to a problem related with rubbery discs which is between the spinal bones.
+Slipped Disc refers to a problem related to rubbery discs which are between the spinal bones.
 It happens when the spinal disc pushes through a crack in the tougher exterior casing.